WanjohiWanjohi/favnretweettweepy/README.md

 # favnretweettweepy
-Bot that automates favoriting and retweeting of tweets with a set of keywords Working on Heroku
+Bot that automates favoriting and retweeting of tweets that contain a set of keywords Working on Heroku